jaydson/blog-header-experiments/README.md

-blog-header-experiments
+Blog Header Experiments
 =======================

-Some experiments for my blog header
+Some cool(or not) experiments for my blog header.